-Records of all incidents treated will be made in the accident/Incident book for pupils for events that do not arise out of a fault of the premise/activity etc. All other incidents will be recorded on the CARS forms (on ERP) see section 6.2 for further information on accident/incident reporting.
+Records of all incidents treated will be made in the accident/incident book for pupils for events that do not arise out of a fault of the premise/activity etc. All other incidents will be recorded on ERP.
+See section 3.2 for further information on accident/incident reporting.